marcusoftnet/marcusoftnet.github.io/_posts/2017-12-29-limiting-wip-and-some-rules-of-thumbs.md

 ---
 layout: post
-title: "Limiting WIP and some rules of thumbs"
+title: "Limiting WIP and some rules of thumb"
 author: "Marcus Hammarberg"
 date: 2017-12-29 20:58:40
 tags: